UPPMAX/HPC-python/docs/day1/load_run_packages.rst

    You can either save the scripts or run them line by line inside Python.
 The scripts are also available in the directory ``<path-to>/Exercises/examples/programs``, as ``pandas_matplotlib-linreg.py`` and ``pandas_matplotlib-linreg-pretty.py``.

-   NOTE that there are separate versions for rackham, kebnekaise, and cosmos and that you for kebnekaise and cosmos need to again add the same lines as mentioned under the warning before the previous exercise.
+   NOTE that there are separate versions for rackham, kebnekaise, cosmos, and tetralith and that you for kebnekaise, cosmos, and tetralith need to again add the same lines regarding TkAgg as mentioned under the warning before the previous exercise.

    Remember that you also need the data file ``scottish_hills.csv`` located in the above directory.